-Emma is a second-year international student from Hong Kong majoring in Psychology (AB) and Linguistics with a minor in English.
-She is a Research Assistant at the Language Learning Lab at the Center for Mind and Brain, and has worked for Aggie Studios under ASUCD to fulfill her passion for filmmaking.
+Emma is a third-year international student from Hong Kong double majoring in Psychology (AB) and Linguistics with a minor in English.
+She is a research assistant at the Language Learning Lab at the Center for Mind and Brain, and has worked for Aggie Studios under ASUCD to fulfill her passion for filmmaking.
 Emma is also actively involved with a Christian fellowship group under Gracepoint Davis Church.
-In the future, she looks forward to giving back to local and international communities in the forms of education, counselling, and social work.
+In the future, she looks forward to giving back to local and international communities in the form of education, social work, and youth fellowship.

 Aditi is a fourth-year student from Cupertino, CA, majoring in Cognitive Science (Neuroscience emphasis).
 She is currently the President of Project RISHI at UC Davis, Pharmacy Committee Co-Head for Clinica Tepati, a research assistant at the Geng Lab in the Center for Mind and Brain, and on the board for the Mental Health Initiative.
 In the future, she plans to pursue medical school and work with nonprofit organizations!

 Alex is a third-year student from San Jose, CA, majoring in Psychology (Biological Emphasis) and minoring in African American & African Studies.
 He has worked at Outset Medical, produces YouTube videos teaching Organic Chemistry (ochemALEX), and is looking to join VN CARES student clinic.
 After completing his Bachelor’s Degree, Alex hopes to attend medical school and become a pediatrician because he loves kiddos!